HOME

 The Visa Scam

 Chances are you don't yet have a visa for Cambodia.
 This is not a problem as they are issued at the border and it's a very simple process to do on your own.
 However, for the bus company employees this is an opportunity to make money.
 It's quite possible that the travel agent that sold you the ticket informed you of various "border fees".
 There are no such things.
-The only fee is the cost of a visa, which if you do it yourself is ideally $20 and rarely more than 1000 baht.
+The only fee is the cost of a visa, which if you do it yourself is ideally $20 (often with a 100 THB tip to smooth things over) and rarely more than 1000 baht.
 Any additional money you pay someone in excess of 1000 baht will only line their pockets so no matter what they may tell you, these people are not doing you any favors.

 When you reach Aranyaprathet (the border town on the Thailand side) the buses will stop at a restaurant either a few kilometers before the border or even as far as twenty kilometers before the border.
 While the opportunity to eat may be welcome, they essentially have you held hostage because you're too far away to get up and walk yourself to the border.
 So they start by playing the convenience game.
 A smiling Cambodian (usually Cambodian, but always smiling) will lead you to believe that it would be so much easier for you to sit and eat while he goes and takes care of that silly visa business for you - and it would be easier except that he's going to charge an additional 100 to 500 baht per person to perform this service.

 Do the math.
 Let's say he's in a good mood and only asks for 1200 baht.
 And let's say there are twenty of you.
-That works out to an overcharge of 4000 baht, roughly $130 USD.
+That works out to an overcharge of 4000 baht, roughly $120 USD.
 Hardly the picture of a hapless poverty stricken Cambodian is it?
-Granted this money gets split between a few people, but folks, $130 to have somebody disappear with your passports to do something you can do yourself in five minutes?
-And sometimes they don't even do it at the border!
-The guy hops on a motorbike and goes to a Cambodian consulate several dozen kilometers west of Aranyaprathet in Sa Kaew province, Thailand, leaving you and your passengers stuck at this restaurant for two hours.
+Granted this money gets split between a few people, but folks, $120 to have somebody disappear with your passports to do something you can do yourself in five minutes?

 Look, there are a lot of poor Cambodians who need the money more than you do and charity is always appreciated, but these guys aren't the ones that warrant your sympathies.
 This is not the place to say, "Oh, Cambodia is a poor country, let's help these folks out," because these are not the people you want or need to help.
 Save your charity for folks who really deserve it.